eaglePB2/Plazma_Burst_Others_Archive/README.md

-# Plazma_Burst_Others_Archive
+# Plazma-Burst-2-Archive
-The Archives of Other Plazma Burst Related Flash with the newest open sourced resources.
+The Archives of Plazma Burst 2 Flash with the newest open sourced resources.